 Q: I’ve been told that my spouse and I make too much money to contribute to the Roth TSP.
 Is that true?

 A: No. Those income limits only apply to private sector Roth IRAs.
-If a couple has an adjusted gross income of more than about $206,000, they’re disqualified from having a Roth IRA.
+Therefore, if a couple has an adjusted gross income of more than about $214,000 in 2022, they’re disqualified from contributing to a Roth IRA altogether.
 That has no effect on them having the Roth TSP.
 So the Roth TSP is a huge win for you if you are a high earner, or you and your spouse are high earners.

 Q: Most of my money in TSP is labeled as “Traditional.”
 Can I change that to make it Roth?

 A: No. The TSP will not allow you to convert any traditional money to make it Roth money in the TSP.
-You’re only able to do that through a private sector account.
+The reality is that you’re only able to do that through a private sector account.

 No doubt you may have had these same questions about your TSP.
 The real key is getting started as early in your career as possible.
-It’s really to put time on your side.
+This helps you to really put time on your side.
 The more time you can put on your investing platform, the better opportunity you have to make a considerable amount of money.
 After all, the main goal is to ensure that you save enough money in your TSP to live comfortably in retirement.

 TRAINING AVAILABLE FOR FEDERAL EMPLOYEES: